Cook County Criminal Defense Attorney

 This courthouse handles misdemeanor and felony domestic violence offenses, orders of protection, and related matters.

-• Understands the unwritten rules of each courthouse
+• Understands the unwritten rules and expectations of each courthouse and courtroom

-• Understands the critical steps in bond hearings, preliminary hearings, and trial preparation
+• Has extensive experience with bond hearings, preliminary hearings, and trial preparation

-• Has relationships built over nearly 30 years in Cook County courtrooms
+• Brings nearly 30 years of relationships and experience within Cook County courtrooms

 Frequently Asked Questions About Criminal Cases in Cook County